Efficient and Scalable Path-Planning Algorithms for Curvature Constrained Motion in the Hamilton-Jacobi Formulation: Modeling

 For $x \in \mathbb R^d$ and $t \in [0,T)$, we define the value function where $\mathcal C_{x,t}$ denotes the same functional restricted to trajectories $\bm x(\cdot)$ such that $\bm x(t) = x$.
-This value function denotes the minimum distance to the desired endpoint that one can achieve if they are sitting at point $x$ at time $t$.
+This value function denotes the minimum square distance to the desired endpoint that one can achieve if they are sitting at point $x$ at time $t$.
 In our case, because there is no running cost along the trajectory, the dynamic programming principle \cite{Bellman} states that the value function is constant along an optimal trajectory.
 That is, for $\delta > 0$, where the infimum is taken with respect to the values of $\bm \alpha(s)$ for $s \in [t,t+\delta)$.
 If $u$ is smooth, we rearrange, divide by $\delta$ and send $\delta \to 0^+$ to see We can use the equation of motion \eqref{eq:eqOfMotion} to replace $\dot{\bm x}$.
 Further, at time $t = T$, there is no remaining time to travel, so the value is simply the exit cost.
-Thus we arrive at a terminal-valued Hamilton-Jacobi-Bellman equation These computations are entirely formal.
+Thus we arrive at a terminal-valued Hamilton-Jacobi-Bellman (HJB) equation The function $H: \R^d \times \R^d \times [0,T] \to \R$ defined by is the \emph{Hamiltonian}.
+These computations are formal.
 There is no reason to believe that $u$ will be smooth, but under very mild conditions on $f$, $u$ will be the Lipschitz continuous viscosity solution of \eqref{eq:HJB} \cite{Viscosity1,Viscosity2,Viscosity3}.
 Assuming the viscosity solution to \eqref{eq:HJB} is known, one resolves the optimal control map via Again, pending mild assumptions on $f$, this optimization problem has a unique solution whenever $\nabla u(x,t)$ exists, which is true for almost every $(x,t)$ when $u$ is Lipschitz continuous.
 Finally, one can then resolve the optimal trajectory by integrating or using a semi-Lagrangian method as described in \cite{TakeiTsai2,CarsMovingObs,Vlad2}.

-Because we will solve \eqref{eq:HJB} using Hopf-Lax time formulas (and because it is more comfortable for those familiar with PDE), we make the substitution $t \mapsto T-t$, to arrive at an initial value Hamilton-Jacobi-Bellman equation: For notational convenience, we will still refer to the solution of \eqref{eq:HJBIV} as $u$, though it is a time-inverted version of the solution of \eqref{eq:HJB}.
+Because we will solve \eqref{eq:HJB} using Hopf-Lax time formulas (and because it is more comfortable for those familiar with PDE), we make the substitution $t \mapsto T-t$, to arrive at an initial value Hamilton-Jacobi-Bellman equation: For notational convenience, we will still refer to the solution of \eqref{eq:HJBIV} as $u$, though it is a time-inverted version of the solution of \eqref{eq:HJB}. \RV{Also, the Hamiltonians we are interested in below are time-independent (unless moving obstacles are introduced, but these are accounted for separately), so for brevity, we suppress the time-dependence and henceforth write $H = H(x,p)$.}